Impossibility Theorem for Extending Contextuality to Disturbing Systems

-The following are properties that we argue any extension of contextuality should satisfy, organized according to the four principles of contextuality given in Section \ref{section: intro}.
-The set of axioms proposed here is redundant in two important ways.
-First, many of these axioms are implied by others in the set, as shown in Subsection~\ref{section: relations}.
-Second, our main impossibility result in Section \ref{section: main result} does not require the full set of axioms.
-In fact, we prove different versions of the theorem using different subsets of the axioms.

-We begin with the minimum requirement that any extension of contextuality agrees with the standard definition, whenever the latter applies.
-Here and in what follows, we use the unmodified terms \emph{contextual} and \emph{noncontextual} in reference to any putative extension of contextuality, and the terms \emph{KS-contextual} and \emph{KS-noncontextual} in reference to standard Kochen-Specker contextuality.

-\begin{axiom}[KS Compatibility] A non-disturbing behavior is contextual if and only if it is KS-contextual. \end{axiom}

-Following the model-independent view of contextuality, we also assume that contextuality is an abstract property fully determined by the relationships among the contexts, observables, and outcome distributions that constitute the definition of a behavior.
-Axiom \ref{ax: isomorphism} is an implicit premise of all results below (specifically, in Sections \ref{section: relations} and \ref{section: main result}).
-Nevertheless, we return to this question in Section \ref{section: Conclusions}, suggesting that one escape from our impossibility result may be to define extended contextuality in a manner that is specific to the physical arrangements of measurement systems.
+Following the model-independent view of contextuality, we assume contextuality is fully determined by the relationships among the contexts, observables, and outcome distributions.
+Thus we require the contextuality status of a behavior to be unchanged if it is redefined on a scenario that is isomorphic to the original one (by relabeling contexts, observables, or outcomes).
+This is a standard assumption \cite{abramsky2011sheaf, amaral2018graph, kujala2015extendedNoncontextuality, budroni2022contextualityReview}, although we suggest below that one way to escape our main result may be to define extended contextuality in a manner that depends on the physical arrangements of measurement systems.